Super Mario Bros.: Retrospective reception

-Retrospective critical analysis of the game has been extremely positive, with many touting it as one of the best video games of all time.
+Retrospective critical analysis of the game has been highly positive, with many touting it as one of the best video games of all time.
 Nintendo Power named it the fourth best NES game, describing it as the beginning of the modern era of video games and "Shigeru Miyamoto's masterpiece".
 Electronic Gaming Monthly ranked it first on its list of the "Greatest 200 Games of Their Time".
 Official Nintendo Magazine also award the game first place in a 2009 list of greatest Nintendo games of all time.
 IGN included it in its lists of the best 100 games in 2005 and 2007.
 In 1997, Electronic Gaming Monthly named the All-Stars version of Super Mario Bros. the 37th best game of all time.
 In 2009, Game Informer named Super Mario Bros. the second greatest game of all time, behind The Legend of Zelda, saying that it "remains a monument to brilliant design and fun gameplay".
 The Game Informer staff also ranked it the second best in their 2001 list of the top 100 games.
+In 2009, Guinness World Records ranked the game at number 17 on their list of the top 50 console games of all time based on initial impact and lasting legacy.
 In 2012, G4 ranked Super Mario Bros. the best video game of all time, citing its revolutionary gameplay and its role in helping recover the North American gaming industry from the video game crash of 1983.
 In 2014, IGN named Super Mario Bros. the best Nintendo game, saying it was "the most important Nintendo game ever made".
 In 2005, IGN named it the greatest video game of all time.
 In 2015, The Strong National Museum of Play inducted Super Mario Bros. to its World Video Game Hall of Fame.
 In 2017, Polygon ranked it the eighth best Super Mario game, crediting it for starting "this franchise's habit of being an exception to so many rules".
 In 2018, Business Insider named it the second best Super Mario game.